 The food is fresh but cold, with a Four Seasons Salad and Pasta Salad on offer.
-There are also olives, pickles, grapes, and bread rolls as well as warm soup and cheese and cold cuts.
+There are also olives, pickles, grapes, bread rolls, warm soup, cheese, and cold cuts.
 Snacks also include crisps.
-The are plenty of spirits including vodka, gin, and whiskey as well as wine for free.
+The are plenty of spirits, including vodka, gin, whiskey, and wine, for free.

 The British Airways lounge is also next doos to the Aspire lounge, so if the BA lounge is full, you can use your Priority Pass to access the Aspire lounge instead.

 There are two Aspire Lounges at Amsterdam Airport, which you can pay to access even if you’re flying in Economy or Premium Economy.
 You can also use your Priority Pass to access, or you get “free” access if you have paid for a business class ticket on a Star Alliance airline.
 These lounges are run by Swissport runs 2 Aspire branded lounges at Amsterdam Schiphol.